- Aims & ethos

 1. Bring the notebook!

 The quality of the review largely depends on prior preparation.
-There will be much greater objectivity and productivity in the discussion if thought has gone on before hand.
-The tutor will have discussed your child’s overall progress with their teachers and with the pupil several times since your last interview.
+The discussion will be much more productive and objective if considered in advance.
+The tutor will have discussed your child’s overall progress with their teachers and with the pupil themselves several times since your last interview.

 3. Exchange impressions and information

-This may well include a review of the last report, topical issues in the school and class etc.
+This may well include a review of the last report and topical issues in the school and class.

 4. Re-focus on the key issues

-Aim to ensure that the parent-tutor meeting comes to grips with character issues and growth in virtue.
-Your child’s academic motivation is, to a large extent, a consequence of their character development.
+Try to ensure that the parent-tutor meeting confronts issues relating to your child’s personal development and chaeacter.
+Your child’s academic motivation is, to a large extent, a consequence of personal development.

 5. Set goals for the coming term.

 This may be a matter of refining earlier goals, or restating them with a change of emphasis.
-Be aware that the same issues will recur in successive terms and even years.
-It could be a sign of superficiality if they do not.
-However, recurrent issues require realistic, specific, achievable short-term goals so that there is progress.
+Be aware that the same issues will recur in successive terms and even in successive years.
+If they do not, it could be a sign that agreed stratégies have not been applied correctly.
+However, resolving recurrent issues require realistic, specific, achievable short-term goals in order to make progress..

 6. Develop a follow-up strategy.

-This may well involve discussing ways of helping your child take responsibility for personal goals, quick parent-tutor contact throughout the term, mother and child / father and child time together etc.
+This may well involve discussing ways of helping your child take responsibility for personal goals, brief parent-tutor contact throughout the term, mother and child / father and child time together etc.

 7. Restate and record goals.

-Both parents and tutor need to note goals and strategies.
-This makes it easier for parents to discuss the goals between themselves and with the child, to keep them high in the list of priorities, and to give the child encouragement.
+Both parents and tutor should record goals and strategies.
+This makes it easier for parents to discuss the goals between themselves and with their child, to keep them high in their list of priorities, and to continue to offer their child encouragement.

 After the parent-tutor meeting

 1. Work together with your spouse.
-Talk about how the child is progressing.
-Discuss your own efforts to help them to reach the goal.
+Talk about how your child is progressing.
+Discuss your own efforts to help them reach their set goals.

 2. Implement the follow-up strategies.
-Talk it through with your child soon and remember that it is your child’s goal.
-Help them to take responsibility and to evaluate progress.
+Discuss them with your child at the earliest opportunity and remember that it is your child’s goal, not yours.
+Them to take responsibility for it and evaluate their progress.

 3. Spend time with your child.
 Listen to, and speak with them.
 This involves:

-4. Link up with your child’s tutor whenever it seems useful.
+4. Link up with your child’s tutor whenever it may be useful.
 The tutor is there to help you.
-Call on them as needed.
-Things do not have to be limited to the meeting.
+Call on them when needed.
+Discussions do not have to be limited to the meeting.
 Sometimes a quick call or a brief update can do much to increase the effectiveness of the tutorial system.